Clemapfel/Mousetrap.jl/docs/src/manual/02_signals.md

     end
     ```

-Executing this code we that a small window opens which contains our button.
+Executing this code we see that a small window opens which contains our button.
 Clicking it, and we get:

 ```
 clicked